wp-pager/wp-pager/readme.txt

 = 0.15 =
 * 📇 Changed the plugin description and the order of changes in the changelog
+* 🐛 Fixed bug where you could not see the right and left arrows in albums

 = 0.14 =
 * ✨ Added shortcode [wp_pager_album] for displaying album on any page or post